We’ll answer this question for you in this detailed comparison of Acorns vs Robinhood.

 Acorns is also a great option for those looking to get started now rather than later is because of its “Round-Ups” feature.
 This allows you to round up your purchases and deposit your spare change into your investment account.
 It automatically invests this money for you so you don’t have to spend mental energy managing your investments.

-Robinhood is a stock trading app that you can use to make commission-free trades of stocks and ETFs, options, and cryptocurrencies.
+Robinhood is a stock trading app that you can use to make commission-free trades.
+You can make money on Robinhood with stocks and ETFs, options, and cryptocurrencies.
 Their mobile app is user-friendly and makes it easy to invest wherever you are.

 If you want to have consistent and frequent control over your investment portfolio, Robinhood is perfect for you.
 Robinhood offers taxable brokerage accounts only – you can’t invest in retirement accounts like IRAs or 401ks.